List of Ohio Valley Conference football champions

 This is a list of yearly regular season champions in college football of the National Collegiate Athletic Association (NCAA) FCS Ohio Valley Conference.
 Fifteen different teams have won a championship in the seven decade history of the OVC; every team that plays in the conference has won at least one conference championship.

+After the 2022 season, the OVC effectively merged its football league with that of the Big South Conference as the Big South–OVC Football Association.

 Champions by year

 † Both the OVC and Tennessee Tech list Tennessee Tech (6–1) as champion, while Western Kentucky (6–1) with a head-to-head victory over Tennessee Tech claims this as a co-championship.

 †† Due to the COVID-19 pandemic, the 2020 OVC season was postponed until the Spring of 2021.
 Some teams played in the Fall.
 However, all conference games were played as per normal and the champions were crowned on April 11, 2021.

 Championships by team

 Bold indicates an outright conference championship.

-Italics indicates a school no longer competing in the Ohio Valley Conference.
+Italics indicates a school not competing in the Big South–OVC Football Association.

 † Claimed as a co-championship by WKU, but not recognized by the Ohio Valley Conference.